 The never-ending flood of unstructured data -- from documents and spreadsheets to photos and videos -- is driving many IT shops to pay closer attention to their file-based storage infrastructure.
+And, increasingly, the decision will come down to traditional scale-up vs. scale-out network-attached storage (NAS) boxes.

 Traditional NAS boxes have fixed capacity while scale-out NAS systems can expand to store and manage multiple petabytes of data.
 However, there are tradeoffs for that added scalability.